The Lost Genius of the Hopewell

 Whatever the case, the Hopewell way of life eventually faded away.
 It was not discovered again until the mid-19th century, and it’s only now coming into clearer focus.

 Reading about the Hopewell is endlessly fascinating, especially the two academic papers mentioned in this article, which are available online and free to access, and the Ancient Ohio Trail website at ancientohiotrail.org.
 But there’s no better way to get to know the Hopewell than by visiting their earthworks.

 Three of the best ways to see them is to attend one of the tours in Newark and to visit the Hopewell Culture National Historical Park in Chillicothe and Fort Ancient Archaeological Park in Oregonia.

-Tours in Newark take place between noon and 4 p.m. on four dates in April, July and October, but have been canceled in 2020 due to COVID-19.
+Tours in Newark take place several times each year (see HERE for details).
 Tours last 45 minutes and depart at noon, 1 p.m., 2:30 p.m. and 3:15 p.m.
 Along with guided tours, the National Park Service has a variety of booths set up at the event, as well as a series of mini-lectures that address a variety of interesting topics, including World Heritage inscription.
 Booths display artifacts and free literature and also contain activities for children and adults.
 The entire event is free and the tour is very eye-opening.